DHTMLX/docs-diagram/docs/overview.md

 ---
-sidebar_label: Overview
+sidebar_label: Diagram Overview
-title: Overview
+title: Diagram Overview
 slug: /
 description: text
 ---

-# Overview
+# Diagram Overview

 DHTMLX Diagram is a client-side chart component that allows you to display relations between some objects, concepts or living beings in a visual form: as a scheme, chart, organizational chart, mind map, etc. The diagram makes it easier to present tangled and bulky information in a simple and accessible way.